-NEH supports projects that provide scholarly, analytical, or historical perspectives on the arts.
-Projects should be rooted in humanities disciplines.
+NEH supports projects rooted in humanities disciplines that provide scholarly, analytical, or historical perspectives on the arts.
 Your project may include a creative component, but NEH grant funds may not support these activities.
 If your project focuses on the creation of musical compositions, dance, painting, poetry, short stories, novels, or arts performance or training, then you should submit your application to NEA, not NEH.